 To protect yourself against theft of your dirt bikes, you’re going to need to lock them up.
 Let’s look at the best dirt bike locks available.

-There is a good chance that you’ve come across a stolen dirt bike or adventure motorcycle but you had no idea.
+There is a good chance that you’ve seen a stolen dirt bike or adventure motorcycle out in public but you had no idea.
 Even owners who bought their motorcycle used probably had no idea either, even though the paperwork is clean.

-It’s really then up to us, as owners, to do our best and lock them up.
-Through this, we can stop those thieves who are trying to steal our pride and joy.
+It’s really then up to us, as proud owners, to do our best and lock them up securely.
+While we might not be able to stop theft entirely, we can discourage or slow down those thieves who are trying to steal our pride and joy.
+Often they’re looking for a ‘grab and go’ arrangement.

 Types of Dirt Bike Locks

-There are various ways in which you can lock your dirt bike securely.
+There are various ways in which you can lock your dirt bike securely in your garage.
 Essentially, you don’t need to rely on a chain and padlock for good security.

 In recent years, these have become some of the better ways to prevent dirt bike theft: